VanHack/vh-os-packages/README.md

 5 - We want to see your tests!!!

+6 - Fork your new components (check the How to contribute section)

+# Step 2

-6 - Create a Single Page Application using ReactJs with 3 routes
+1 - Create a new Single Page Application project using ReactJs with 3 routes
 * `/` => Home, with 2 links that will redirect to the below routes
 * `/user` => The inital version of the component
 * `/user/[id]` => The view of the component with preload states from our API

-7 - After finish the project, reply the email that we sent you with your GitHub project link
+2 - After finishing the project, reply the email that we sent you with your GitHub project link

 # API Documentation
 [Swagger API](https://react-job-api-test.azurewebsites.net/swagger/index.html)